Do you have a need for an architecture firm valuation? First, some of the tools professional appraisers use:

 - Price to the book value of equity.

 The coefficient of variation for the net sales-based valuation multiple is just under 0.5 which is 2.5 times less than the equity-based number.
-What this means is that most architecture firm sales are actually priced using the company net sales or EBITDA as the valuation basis.
+In other words, most architecture firm sales are actually priced based on the net sales or EBITDA.

-Setting the right asking price for your business can make a big difference to the successful sale outcome and the time it takes to sell the company.
-While the average days on market is around 470 days, it can take over 2 years to sell an architecture firm.
+You need to invest time setting the right asking price for your firm.
+Why?
+Because it can can make or break a deal and seriously affect the time and effort it takes to sell the company.
+Consider this: the average days on market is around 470 days.
+But it can take over 2 years to sell an architecture firm.

 Example – business valuation of an architecture firm using the multiples

-Let’s consider a typical firm grossing around $600,000 in net sales and generating $200,000 in EBITDA profits in the most recent year.
+Let’s take a look at a typical firm grossing around $600,000 in net sales and generating $200,000 in EBITDA profits in the most recent year.

-Using the typical valuation multiples of 0.5 times the net sales and 2 times the EBITDA, gives us the following estimates of business value for the firm:
+We’ll use the valuation multiples of 0.5 times the net sales and 2 times the EBITDA.
+As a result, we get the following value estimates for the firm:

 - Business value based on net sales: $300,000.

-One way to reconcile the difference is to average the two results above.
-Applying the weights based on the accuracy of each value estimate, we get:
+Now average the results above.
+Let’s apply the weights according to the accuracy of each value estimate, and we get:

 $300,000 x 0.52 + $400,000 x 0.48 = $348,414

 The business value estimate covers the tangible assets, goodwill and other valuable intangibles such as client lists.
-Cash, receivables and company owned real estate are usually not included.
+However, cash, receivables and company owned real estate are usually not included.